 La Candela

 Candela has reinvented itself to become a walk through a reinvention, also, of classic Peruvian dishes often treated with local techniques.
-The result is chupe croquettes (a type of Peruvian soup) of codfish, very good and hearty; the aforementioned causa; a ceviche with a very well-balanced and fine leche de tigre and a mellow rice with acorn-flavored duck with chili bell pepper and chica de jora (and rice from the Ebro Delta).
-Finish with the classic tres leches, which here is five, and cocktails that are just as important as the food.
+Thus come out some croquettes of chupe (a type of Peruvian soup) of cod, very good and hearty; the aforementioned cause; a ceviche with a very well balanced and fine leche de tigre and a mellow rice with acorn duck flavored with chili and chica de jora (and rice from the Delta de l’Ebre).
+Finish with the classic tres leches, which here are five, and cocktails that are just as important as the food.

 📍Pl. de Sant Pere, 12